 2020 Itinerary — Oaxaca Coast Textile Study Tour

-- Thursday, January 23: After breakfast, we travel up the coast highway into the state of Guerrero, where we visit two outstanding Amusgo weaving cooperatives in Xochistlahuaca and Zacoalpan.
+- Thursday, January 21: After breakfast, we travel up the coast highway into the state of Guerrero, where we visit two outstanding Amusgo weaving groups in Xochistlahuaca and Zacoalpan.
 They are working to revive ancient designs and incorporate locally grown native, wild cotton.
 Overnight in Ometepec.
 (B, L)

-- Friday, January 25: After breakfast, we begin our journey back to Puerto Escondido, with a stop at the Afro-Mexican Museum to understand Mexico’s black history.
-We stop in Jamiltepec to meet back-strap loom weavers and embroiderers.
+- Friday, January 22: After breakfast, we begin our journey back to Puerto Escondido, with a stop at the Afro-Mexican Museum to understand Mexico’s black history.
+We stop in Pinotepa Nacional for lunch and a market meander.
 Overnight in Puerto Escondido.
 (B, L)

 Note: You can add days on to the tour — arrive early or stay later — at your own expense.